TW-Robotics/EasyBot/README.md

 # EasyBot
-This is the Repo of the Easybot (ROS Jazzy)
+This is the Repo of the Easybot (ROS Jazzy) with a Joint_Trajectory_Controller
 ## Usage
 1. Do the git clone below (in ros2_ws/src):
 ```